HOW TO PREPARE DRINKING CHOCOLATE?

 Cacao Tree With Ripe Fruit

-The face-off between the two worlds is illustrated by the scientific name of our tree: Theobroma Cacao, given to it in 1753 by Carl von Linné, the 18th-century Swedish scientist who invented the binomial system by which we now classify all living things.
+Theobroma Cacao was then given to the cacao tree (the “chocolate tree”) in 1753 by Carl von Linné, the 18th-century Swedish scientist who invented the binomial system by which we now classify all living things.

-The first part of this particular binomial, the name of the genus to which cacao (the “chocolate tree”) belongs, is a Greek term that means “food of the gods”.
+Theobroma – the first part of this binomial, is a Greek term that means “food of the gods”.